Funding for your project can come from a variety of sources including foundations, federal agencies, and state and local entities.

-The U.S. Department of Education (ED) will provide approximately $2 billion in grant funding this year to help strengthen teaching and learning in colleges, universities, and other post secondary institutions.
-To support improvements in teaching and learning and to help meet special needs of schools and students in elementary and secondary education, the ED is delivering about $28 billion to states and school districts, primarily through formula-based grant programs.
+The U.S. Department of Education (ED) provides funding to help strengthen teaching and learning in colleges, universities, and other post-secondary institutions.
+To support improvements in teaching and learning, the ED provides funding to states and school districts, primarily through formula-based grant programs.

 The National Endowment for the Arts (NEA) was created by Congress and established in 1965 as an independent agency of the federal government.
-Since then, it has awarded more than 120,000 grants to arts organizations and artists in all 50 states and the six U.S. jurisdictions.
 The NEA is the largest single funder of the nonprofit arts sector in the United States and this public investment in the Nation's cultural life has resulted in both new and classic works of art reaching every corner of America.

 The National Endowment for the Humanities (NEH) is an independent federal agency created in 1965.
 It is the largest funder of humanities programs in the United States, providing grants for high-quality humanities projects in four funding areas: (1) preserving and providing access to cultural resources, (2) education, (3) research, (4) public programs.

 If you have questions about using the search engines, or would like help with your funding search, please contact Maria Schell in the Office of Research, email@example.com.

 Sponsored Program Information Network (SPIN)